Carla-de-Beer/spring-boot-projects/aop-demo/README.md

 # Spring AOP Example

-This is a simple Spring Boot demo project demonstrating Aspect Oriented Programming (AOP) functionalities.
+This is a simple Spring Boot project demonstrating Aspect Oriented Programming (AOP) functionalities.

 The project is built with Java 11 and Maven.